muthiman/Osmo_XRP/README.md

 ### About Bitfrost

-**Bitfrost** is the first interoperability solution offering a more efficient and transparent mechanism for cross-chain asset transfers for UTXOs and XRP.
-It enables **permissionless**, **secure**, and **cost-effective** bridging between Ethereum and the Cosmos ecosystem through the Cosmos Hub.
+**Bitfrost** is a high-performance Layer-1 blockchain implementing a novel leaderless, dynamic Threshold Signature Scheme (TSS) for secure cross-chain asset transfers.
+Built using a modified Cosmos SDK with Proof-of-Authority consensus, Bitfrost establishes trust-minimised bridges between heterogeneous blockchain architectures, particularly focusing on unlocking UTXO-based assets and now **XRP** for broader ecosystem utility.
+Bitfrost is developing a **permissionless**, **secure**, and **cost-effective** asset bridge between XRP and the Cosmos ecosystem through the Cosmos Hub.

 * **Learn more**: https://int3face.zone/